TheLonelySeminole/.dotfiles/README.md

 #### A simple repository for my dotfiles.
 Nothing fancy

-- I'ts been another month now on Arch..
+- It's been another month now on Arch..
 - Still loving:
   - Hyprland
     - Kitty